Discretization-free Bayesian inverse problems in distribution spaces: Introduction

 \section{Introduction}

 In most inverse problems the goal is to find a meaningful estimate of an unknown and unobservable quantity of interest based on noisy measurements of a related quantity that allows a direct observation.
-The bridge between the unknown of interest and the observed quantity is provided by the mathematical forward model, often referred to as a causal or predictive model.
+The bridge between the unknown of interest and the observed quantity is provided by a mathematical model, often referred to as the forward or predictive model that may not have a well-defined or well-posed inverse.
 Thus the challenges of inverse problems arise from the ill-posed nature of inferring hidden causes from observed consequences.
 In the Bayesian interpretation, unknown quantities are modeled as random variables, the randomness representing epistemic uncertainty about their values as well as model uncertainties.
 A priori beliefs about the unknown of interest are encoded in the prior probability distribution, while the forward model with observation errors and model uncertainties constitute the likelihood model: the posterior distribution obtained by Bayes' formula represent the solution to the inverse problem.